Skip to content

 The Center’s research involves two synergistic interdisciplinary research groups (IRGs).
 The first IRG (IRG-1) aims to develop functional low-dimensional materials that harness cross-coupling between photons and electron spins — spin-photonic nanostructures — to enable future classical and quantum information processing, sensing, and photonics technologies, such as spin-photonic transduction, Faraday optical isolation, and quantum memory.
 The second IRG (IRG-2) builds and studies elastic quantum matter — materials with quantum properties that are ultra-sensitive to elastic strain , offering opportunities from all-mechanical control of magnetization and superconductivity to creation of phonon-magnon circuitry, dynamical Josephson junction arrays, and dynamically controlled catalysts.

-Both groups integrate materials innovations with theory and computation, aided by a centralized Artificial Intelligence Core that develops algorithms and methodologies tailored to assist solution of real research problems.
+Both groups integrate materials innovations with theory and computation, aided by a centralized AI Core that develops algorithms and methodologies tailored to assist solution of real research problems.
 The Artificial Intelligence Core operates as part of the Center’s greater open-access shared user facilities.
 A competitive Seed program expands upon the Center’s core research goals by initiating new cutting-edge or high-risk research projects, recruiting new and underrepresented participants, and capitalizing on emerging strengths and opportunities.